JoakimKv/flask_mysql_with_blogs/README.md

 On windows 11 (and an ubuntu server):

 - Install nginx and get the certificate for https (for your hostname).
-Use my 'blogs.conf' (on ubuntu server in '/etc/nginx/sites-available' and in this project in 'nginx' folder).
+Use my 'blogs_seasons.conf' (on ubuntu server in '/etc/nginx/sites-available' and in this project in 'nginx' folder).
+This is the same file as corresponding file in my django project.
+This project has the endpoint 'localhost:5000/blogs' in debug mode.
 This is the final version of this file 'after' the certificate is issued and you need to adapt it to your own server.
-The 'blogs_temp.conf' is the 'blogs.conf' file before you retrieve your needed certificate and it may need to be adapted to your own server.
+The 'blogs_seasons_temp.conf' is the 'blogs_seasons.conf' file before you retrieve your needed certificate and it may need to be adapted to your own server.
+Note that for the Flask and Django project 'blogs_seasons.conf' is the same file that is stored on the ubuntu server.

 - To start the virtual environment: python -m venv venvflask1